Principles of Scientific Management by Taylor:

 1. Science, not the Rule of Thumb-

 This rule focuses on increasing the efficiency of an organisation through scientific analysis of work and not with the ‘Rule of Thumb’ method.
-Taylor believed that even a small activity like loading paper sheets into box cars can be planned scientifically.
+Taylor believed that even a small activity like loading paper sheets into boxcars can be planned scientifically.
 This will save time and also human energy.
-This decision should be based on scientific analysis and cause and effect relationships rather than ‘Rule of Thumb’ where the decision is taken according to the manager’s personal judgments.
+This decision should be based on scientific analysis and cause and effect relationships rather than ‘Rule of Thumb’ where the decision is taken according to the manager’s personal judgement.

 2. Harmony, Not Discord-

 Taylor indicated and believed that the relationship between the workers and management should be cordial and complete harmony.
 Difference between the two will never be beneficial to either side.
 Management and workers should acknowledge and understand each other’s importance.
 Taylor also suggested the mental revolution for both management and workers to achieve total harmony.

 Additional Reading: Difference Between Fayol and Taylor Theory of Management

 This technique involves a shift of attitude of management and workers towards each other.
 Both should understand the value of each other and work with full participation and cooperation.
 The aim of both should be to improve and boost the profits of the organisation.
 Mental Revolution demands a complete change in the outlook of both the workers and management; both should have a sense of togetherness.